-"Milldale Wetland Offset Planting Plans, drawing no. 4672100-AL-1000 and drawing no. 4672100-AL-1001 prepared by Beca, dated 26.02.25" referenced in Condition 1; (d) Site preparation details and approaches to weed suppression; (e) Implementation of planting, weed control and pest control; and (f) Detailed monitoring timeframes and outcomes spanning planting and vegetation establishment, and hydrology creation, and to ensure the new wetland's predicted ecological values are achieved or maintained, with specific 2-year and 5-year outcomes. (g) Protocols for corrective action should monitoring indicate that wetland establishment is not achieved.
-64. Implementation of the SWMP The Consent Holder must complete the stream and wetland enhancement works (involving any disturbance, deposition, and / or associated diversion of water under this consent) in general accordance with the certified SWMP, to the stage of finalised re-vegetation / and or stabilisation of the new wetlands within 24 months of the wetland reclamation being completed [noting that staging of stream and wetland reclamation may occur as the earthworks/subdivision progresses as detailed in the SWMP referred to above].
-65. Wetland Monitoring The Consent Holder must monitor the new wetland in general accordance with the Wetland Monitoring methodology detailed in the certified SWMP, and the monitoring results must be made available within five (5) working days following written request from the Council.
-66. In general accordance with the implementation staging detailed in the SWMP, written confirmation must be provided to the Council, within 30 days of the stream and wetland enhancement works being completed, confirming that all compensation works have been completed in general accordance with the certified SWMP at the Milldale North wetland offset site.
-67. The areas of stream and wetland enhancement works (including planning, buffers and fencing) illustrated within "Milldale Wetland Offset Planting Plans, drawing no. 4672100-AL-1000 prepared by Becareferenced in Condition 1 must be protected and maintained in perpetuity by way of a land covenant prepared under section 108(2)(d) of the RMA on the Record of Title of Part Allot 74 Parish of Waiwera and Pt Allot 74 Psh Of Waiwera SO 1693B, Pt Allot 182 Psh Of Waiwera SO 836 to the satisfaction of Council.
-The land covenant must be registered within 6 months of the completion of the final extent of stream and wetland enhancement works at the Offset Site.
-Mandatory Conditions Required by Regulation 71 of the NES FW 68.
-Within twenty (20) working days following completion of works associated with the new road culvert crossings, the Consent Holder must submit a Fish Passage Monitoring and Maintenance
+T (d) Site preparation details and approaches to weed suppression; (e) Implementation of planting, weed control and pest control; and (f) Detailed monitoring timeframes and outcomes spanning planting and vegetation establishment, and hydrology creation , and to ensure the new wetland's predicted ecological values are achieved or maintained, with specific 2-year and 5-year outcomes. (f)(g) Protocols for corrective action should monitoring indicate that wetland establishment is not achieved.
+7 64.
+Implementation of the SWMP The Consent Holder must complete the stream and wetland enhancement works (involving any disturbance, deposition, and / or associated diversion of water under this consent) in general accordance with the approved SWMP , to the stage of finalised re-vegetation / and or stabilisation of the new wetlands within 24 months of the wetland reclamation being completed [noting that staging of stream and wetland reclamation may occur as the earthworks/subdivision progresses as detailed in the SWMP referred to above].
+65. Wetland Monitoring Condition has been amended in The Consent Holder must monitor the new wetland in general accordance with the Wetland response to Auckland Council feedback Monitoring methodology detailed in the approved SWMP, and the monitoring results must be made available within five (5) working days following written request from the Council.
+66. In general accordance with the implementation staging detailed in the SWMP, written confirmation Condition has been amended in must be provided to the Council, within 30 days of the stream and wetland enhancement works being response to Auckland Council feedback completed, confirming that all compensation works have been completed in general accordance with the approved SWMP at the Milldale North wetland offset site.
+67. The areas of stream and wetland enhancement works (including planning, buffers and fencing) Condition has been amended in illustrated within "Milldale Wetland Offset Planting Plans, drawing no. 4672100-AL-1000 prepared by response to Auckland Council feedback Beca , dated 26.02.25" referenced in Condition 1 must be protected and maintained in perpetuity by way of a land covenant prepared under section 108(2)(d) of the RMA on the Record of Title of Part Allot 74 Parish of Waiwera and Pt Allot 74 Psh Of Waiwera SO 1693B, Pt Allot 182 Psh Of Waiwera SO 836 to the satisfaction of Council.
+The land covenant shallmust be registered within 6 months of the completion of the final extent of stream and wetland enhancement works at the Offset Site.
+Mandatory Conditions Required by Regulation 71 of the NES FW , 68.
+Within twenty (20) working days following completion of works associated with the new road culvert crossings, the Consent Holder must submit a Fish Passage Monitoring and Maintenance Plan (FPMMP) to the Council.
+The FPMMP must specify the ongoing maintenance measures of the culvert structures to ensure fish passage is maintained. (a) Fish passage must be maintained through the culvert structure, and monitoring, maintenance and remediation measures must be undertaken in general accordance with the FPMMP; (b) If any monitoring or visual inspections identify that provision for fish passage has been reduced, or the culvert structure is damaged, the Consent Holder must undertake maintenance or remediation works as soon as practicable to remedy the issues identified. (c) The Consent Holder must maintain a record of all monitoring and maintenance works undertaken on the culvert structure including photos and evidence of any maintenance works undertaken.
+If requested, the Consent Holder must provide this record to the Council within ten (10) working days of the date of request.